Can I Get My Car License Disqualification Revoked?

 Provisional P2 licence holders

-From 20th November 2017, modifications to the Graduated Licence Scheme mean that Provisional P2 drivers who are suspended for unsafe driving behavior must remain on their P2 licence for an extra 6 months.
+From 20th November 2017, modifications to the Graduated Licence Scheme mean that Provisional P2 drivers who are suspended for unsafe driving behaviour must remain on their P2 licence for an extra 6 months.

 This will apply to every suspension they receive.
 For instance, suppose a P2 licence holder gets a demerit point suspension.
 In that case, they will be on their P2 licence for the standard 24 months and an additional 6 months before applying for an unrestricted licence.